boxplus: a lightweight pop-up window engine

 |Displays custom HTML content|

 |Displays HTML5 video|

 If you find that data in the table is inaccurate, please e-mail the developer and the table will be updated.

 License and status

 boxplus is licensed under the GPL.
 It is a non-commercial project with a goal to provide a lightweight, yet versatile tool to display images, video and other multimedia content on a web page.
 As such, it depends on donations for further development.
 Especially if you use boxplus in a commercial environment, you are strongly encouraged to make a donation.

 The latest public release of boxplus is available for download from BitBucket.
-The files in the subfolders css and js have no external dependencies (apart from MooTools Core); they can be used stand-alone.
+The files in the subfolders css and js have no external dependencies; they can be used stand-alone.